 - What is open enrollment, and what can I do?

 Open enrollment is the time of year when you can review your current Medicare coverage and make any changes for the following year.
 Medicare open enrollment begins Oct.
-15, 2017, and ends Dec.
-7, 2017.
+15, and ends Dec.
+7 each year.

 - If I am happy with my current Medicare coverage, do I need to do anything?

 No. If you are happy with your current coverage, you do not need to do anything during open enrollment.
-You will remain in the same plan for 2018.
+You will remain in the same plan for the upcoming year.

 - What is the cost of Medicare Part A and Medicare Part B?

 You usually do not pay a monthly premium for Medicare Part A (hospital insurance) coverage if you or your spouse paid Medicare taxes while working.
-You pay a monthly premium for Medicare Part B (outpatient insurance), which is based on your IRS tax return from the prior two years.
+You pay a monthly premium for Medicare Part B (outpatient insurance), which is based on your IRS tax return from two years prior.

 - Do Medicare Parts A and B include drug coverage?